The Mathematics of Dataflow Analysis: Lattices, Fixpoints, and Semirings

 The fundamental relation is that the fixpoint computed by iteration is always a sound approximation of the path-wise answer — in lattice terms the iterative solution is below (less precise than) the MOP:

 \[\mathrm{Iterated\;fixpoint} \;\sqsubseteq\; \mathrm{MOP}.\]Here $\sqsubseteq$ denotes the lattice ordering used by the analysis (so “less than” means “more conservative”).
-Equality holds when transfer functions distribute over the confluence operator (this is the standard distributivity condition used in proofs that MFP = MOP)7.
+The iterative fixpoint (MFP) is always a safe approximation of MOP, and the two coincide only when the transfer functions are distributive over the confluence operator (the standard distributivity condition used in proofs that MFP = MOP)7.

 Concrete example (reaching definitions):